-- Problems during molting (ecdysis) are quite frequent.
+- Problems during moulting (ecdysis) are quite frequent.
 This often leads to crippled specimens, with missing legs or even badly deformed bodies.
 Such deformations can be lethal.

 - Phasmids tend to chew on each other if kept in an overpopulated cage.
 This is a sort of "cannibalism", which is especially common amongst Phyllium.
 4) Phasmids in badly overcrowded cages tend to be weaker and smaller in size than specimens which grew up in commodious cages - or those in the wild.

-- Use your own sensitivity to needs of another living being to appraise whether your cages are overcrowded or not.
-Being considerate to the needs of other living beings is even in this hobby a more than welcome virtue.
+- Use your own sensitivity to the needs of another living being to appraise whether your cages are overcrowded or not.
+Being considerate of the needs of other living beings is even in this hobby a more than welcome virtue.

 - Keep nymphs separate from adults.

-- When nymphs are kept separate from adults, then one has a much better overview about the nymph's condition and development.
+- When nymphs are kept separate from adults, then one has a much better overview of the nymph's condition and development.

-- Then nymphs are much better protected during the molting process, when they are very vulnerable.
+- Then nymphs are much better protected during the moulting process, when they are very vulnerable.

 - Although many phasmid species do not need much light, still some light should be present in our breeding rooms.

-- For example Achrioptera and Phyllium thrive better when there is enough light in their cages.
-They do even like direct sun light and they will crawl out into the sun from a shady place.
-In the cage they are often on that side which has the most light.
+- For example, Achrioptera and Phyllium thrive better when there is enough light in their cages.
+They do even like direct sunlight and they will crawl out into the sun from a shady place.
+In the cage, they are often on the side which has the most light.

-Regularly we hear that phasmids do not really thrive well or even die quickly, when they are passed from one breeder to another.
-A possible explanation for this is, that older nymphs / adults become quite adapted (not to say "addicted") to the micro-climatic conditions they are exposed to.
-And this seems to lead to acclimatization problems when a breeder offers his phasmids to another breeder, as most probably the micro-climatic conditions will be different at their new home.
-On the other hand, the propensity / capability of young (especially freshly hatched) nymphs to cope with various micro-climatic conditions is better than that of older nymphs or even adults.
+Regularly we hear that phasmids do not really thrive well or even die quickly when they are passed from one breeder to another.
+A possible explanation for this is, that older nymphs/adults become quite adapted (not to say "addicted") to the micro-climatic conditions they are exposed to.
+This seems to lead to acclimatization problems when a breeder offers his phasmids to another breeder, as most probably the micro-climatic conditions will be different at their new home.
+On the other hand, the propensity/capability of young (especially freshly hatched) nymphs to cope with various micro-climatic conditions is better than that of older nymphs or even adults.

-It is not really the best idea to ship spare males around the world, unless it is the only way left to save a culture from becoming parthenogenetic.
-First of all this is a great stress for them (have you ever seen how they treat parcels at the post office....?), and then you have no idea how old the male actually is.
+It is not the best idea to ship spare males around the world unless it is the only way left to save a culture from becoming parthenogenetic.
+First of all, this is a great stress for them (have you ever seen how they treat parcels at the post office....?), and then you have no idea how old the male is.

-For these reasons, we recommend to start or "renew" a culture with eggs, from a reliable breeder.
-And in our eyes a reliable breeder is someone who knows about the history of his culture, and who is using the full scientific name including the provenience affix.
+For these reasons, we recommend starting or "renew" a culture with eggs, from a reliable breeder.
+And in our eyes, a reliable breeder is someone who knows about the history of his culture, and who is using the full scientific name including the provenience affix.

-Another advantage of starting off with eggs is that phasmid-related diseases will not spread easily from breeder to breeder.
+Another advantage of starting with eggs is that phasmid-related diseases will not spread easily from breeder to breeder.
 Our cultures are more or less "mono-cultures", and it is to be expected that over time diseases (caused by viruses, microbes or fungi) will appear.
 Such diseases will more likely be spread via infected phasmids, while the chance that eggs are infected might be lower.
-One can even wash / rinse eggs under water when they arrive, thus further reducing the danger of introducing potentially harmful diseases.
+One can even wash/rinse eggs underwater when they arrive, thus further reducing the danger of introducing potentially harmful diseases.

-- It may seem to be very convenient to use demineralized water (often produced by reverse osmosis) as spraying water cause it does not leave lime stains on the cage glass.
-But such water is mildly acidic and has proven to be hazardous when used as drinking water, cause it negatively effects various physiological aspects.
+- It may seem to be very convenient to use demineralized water (often produced by reverse osmosis) as spraying water causes it does not leave lime stains on the cage glass.
+However such water is mildly acidic and has proven to be hazardous when used as drinking water, causing it to negatively affect various physiological aspects.
 For more info about this, search for "demineralized water drinkable".
 The bottom line is, do not use such water for your phasmids.

 - It is almost unavoidable that in some phasmid cages mould will grow.
 Mould multiplies by spores, which are produced by the billions.
 These spores are so lightweight that even the slightest breeze carries them away.
 This results in an increased concentration of mould spores in the air of a breeding room.
 Our teammate Bruno Kneubühler has measured this, as he is working in a microbiological laboratory.

 - Thus mould spores end up in our lungs, and they are a potential human health risk.
-Obviously the more spores the bigger the health hazard.
+The more spores the bigger the health hazard.

-- Without overreacting, still breeders should be aware of this and take possible measures to minimize mould growth in their cages, and thus minimize your intake of mould spores.
+- Without overreacting, still breeders should be aware of this and take possible measures to minimize mould growth in their cages, and thus minimize their intake of mould spores.